A mastermind group is a collection of like-minded individuals with the expressed goal of obtaining success within their desired industries.

 There is no black and white when it comes to forming the mastermind group; you can have as many as you need.

-- A group specific to sharing and contributing content
+- A group about sharing and contributing content

-- A group specific to discussing strategies and promotions
+- A group about discussing strategies and promotions

 - A select few for business opportunities